Bifurcations of mixed-mode oscillations in three-timescale systems: an extended prototypical example: Conclusions

 \section{Conclusions}

-\seclab{conclusion} In the present work, we have introduced an extended prototypical example of a three-dimensional, three-timescale system, Equation~\eqref{normal}.
-We have focused on the various types of oscillatory dynamics that can arise in dependence of the geometry of our system, and we have shown how transitions between those occur.
-In particular, in \secref{singpert1}, we identified the geometric mechanism that is responsible for the transition from MMOs with single epochs of SAOs to those with double epochs, and we argued that those are robust in the three-timescale context.
-Specifically, we claim that, if the folded singularities of \eqref{normal} are remote, then there exist $\varepsilon$ and $\delta$ sufficiently small such that the system exhibits MMOs with single epochs of SAOs, whereas double epochs of SAOs can be observed if the singularities are aligned or connected; cf.~\propref{relatives}.
-In \secref{koper}, we demonstrated our results for the Koper model from chemical kinetics \cite{koper1995bifurcations}, which represents one particular realisation of our prototypical system; in particular, we constructed the two-parameter bifurcation diagram in \figref{kl-plane} on the basis of results obtained in \secref{singpert1}, thus classifying in detail the mixed-mode dynamics of the three-timescale Koper model.
-Then, in \secref{HH}, we indicated how some of our findings extend to a three-dimensional reduction of the Hodgkin-Huxley equations that were derived by Rubin and Wechselberger \cite{rubin2007giant}.
+\seclab{conclusion} In the present article, we have introduced an extended prototypical example of a three-dimensional, three-timescale system, Equation~\eqref{normal}.
+We have classified the mixed-mode dynamics of that system in dependence of its parameters, thus relating bifurcations of MMO trajectories to the underlying singular geometry.
+In particular, in \secref{singpert1}, we identified the geometric mechanism that is responsible for the transition from MMOs with single epochs of SAOs to those with double epochs, and we argued that the latter are robust in the three-timescale context.
+Specifically, we showed that, if the folded singularities of \eqref{normal} are remote, then there exist $\varepsilon$ and $\delta$ sufficiently small such that our system exhibits either MMOs with single epochs of SAOs or two-timescale relaxation oscillation, whereas double epochs of SAOs can be observed if the singularities are aligned or connected; cf.~\propref{relatives}.
+In \secref{koper}, we demonstrated our results for the Koper model from chemical kinetics \cite{koper1995bifurcations}, which represents one particular realisation of \eqref{normal}; in particular, we constructed the two-parameter bifurcation diagram in \figref{kl-plane} on the basis of results obtained in \secref{singpert1}, thus classifying in detail the mixed-mode dynamics of the three-timescale Koper model.